VisActor/VChart/docs/assets/guide/en/tutorial_docs/Basic/How_to_Import_VChart.md

 ]);
 ```

-You can specifically view the code example: [On-demand import of bar chart](https://codesandbox.io/s/the-example-of-visactor-vcharts-shrinking-bundle-size-4gsdfn)
+You can specifically view the code example: [On-demand import of bar chart](https://codesandbox.io/s/the-example-of-visactor-vcharts-shrinking-bundle-size-4gsdfn).
+For more detailed instructions, please refer to the[ Load on Demand Tutorial](/vchart/guide/tutorial_docs/Load_on_Demand)